David Hogg leaving DNC leadership role after plan to primary Democrats draws criticism

 DNC Chair Ken Martin said in a statement, "I commend David for his years of activism, organizing and fighting for his generation, and while I continue to believe he is a powerful voice for this party, I respect his decision to step back from his post as Vice Chair."

-Hogg, 25, rose to fame after he survived the deadly 2018 Marjory Stoneman Douglas High School shooting and helped lead the March for our Lives pro-gun control movement.
+Hogg, 25, rose to fame after he survived the deadly 2018 Marjory Stoneman Douglas High School shooting and helped lead the March for Our Lives movement in support of gun control legislation.
 He was elected to one of the DNC's vice chair positions earlier this year.

-Months after taking on the role, Hogg announced Leaders We Deserve will invest $20 million to support primary challenges against elected Democrats who are "either unwilling or unable to meet the moment" and are "asleep at the wheel while Trump is demolishing the economy."
-The group will also back young Democrats aiming to flip GOP-held seats, he said.
+Months after taking on the role, Hogg and his group called Leaders We Deserve touted an effort to "start primarying out-of-touch, ineffective House Democrats in solid blue seats (not frontline districts) who are failing to meet the moment as part of a $20 million initiative to elect young leaders and bring about generational change in the Democratic Party."

 The move came as Democrats — stung by last year's presidential defeat and hobbled as the minority party in both chambers of Congress — debate how best to push back against President Trump.

-But Hogg's announcement drew scrutiny from some Democratic heavyweights who believe party leaders should stay neutral in primaries and focus on ousting elected Republicans.
-Martin has argued DNC officials should be neutral because it avoids the perception that "party insiders could quietly influence outcomes."
+But Hogg's announcement was met with outcry from some Democratic heavyweights who believe party leaders should stay neutral in primaries and focus on ousting elected Republicans.
+Martin, who won his role the same day Hogg was elected as a vice chair, told reporters in April that "no DNC officer should ever attempt to influence the outcome of a primary election — whether on behalf of an incumbent or a challenger."

 Matt Bennett, a campaign aide to former President Bill Clinton who now works for the centrist group Third Way, called it "insane behavior from a DNC official."